-A calculated risk is a carefully considered decision that has a degree of risk but also a reasonable chance of a positive outcome.
+A calculated risk is a carefully considered decision with a degree of risk and a reasonable chance of a positive outcome.
 For instance, it's common for entrepreneurs to put some of their personal assets on the line to finance operations.
 Yes, this is risky — but if you can get past the initial fear of such a risk, many benefits can await you on the other side.

 Entrepreneurial Mindset Quotes

 - “Every no gets me closer to a yes.” — Mark Cuban